The Black Star Project: Math Boot Camp

 The 2013 National Assessment for Educational Progress (NAEP) reports that, in Chicago, African American children are below a basic level in mathematics performing.
 Math Boot Camps focuses on 5th through 8th grade students for math tutoring in order strengthen basic math conception and problem solving.

 Private tutoring

-Private tutoring is focused on asessing the areas that students need help in, and matching students with specialized tutors.
+Private tutoring is focused on assessing the areas that students need help in, and matching students with specialized tutors.
 This is a charged one-on-one private tutoring program for students in kindergarten through 12 grade.
 Students must available to schedule as low as one hour each week.

 Black Male Reading Academy

 This program is targeted toward elementary school children who are in 1st to 4th grade.
 Reading academy focuses on developing comprehension and vocabulary.
 The National Assessment for Educational Progress report shows that reading proficiency is below a basic level in 8th grade, within Chicago's African American community.
 The Black Males Reading Academy aims to build a positive life and hopeful future.